 The computer model shall project loss costs and probable maximum loss levels for residential property insured damage from hurricane events.

+The modeling organization shall maintain a documented process to assure continual agreement and correct correspondence of databases, data files, and computer source code to slides, technical papers, and/or modeling organization documents.

 Purpose: This standard gives a high level view of the scope of the model to be reviewed, namely projecting loss costs and probable maximum loss levels for residential property (personal and commercial) insured damage from hurricane events.